Top 10 Nuclear Powers | Most Destructive Nuclear Weapons

 Top Nuclear Weapons :-

-nuclear weapon is an explosive device that derives its destructive force from nuclear reactions, either fission (fission bomb) or from a combination of fission and fusion reactions (thermonuclear bomb).
+A nuclear weapon is an explosive device that derives its destructive force from nuclear reactions, either fission (fission bomb) or from a combination of fission and fusion reactions (thermonuclear bomb).
 Both bomb types release large quantities of energy from relatively small amounts of matter.
 The first test of a fission ("atomic") bomb released an amount of energy approximately equal to 20,000 tons of TNT(84 TJ).
 The first thermonuclear ("hydrogen") bomb test released energy approximately equal to 10 million tons of TNT (42 PJ).A thermonuclear weapon weighing little more than 2,400 pounds (1,100 kg) can release energy equal to more than 1.2 million tons of TNT (5.0 PJ).A nuclear device no larger than traditional bombs can devastate an entire city by blast, fire, and radiation.
 Since they are weapons of mass destruction, the proliferation of nuclear weapons is a focus of international relations policy.

 HERE IS THE TOP 10 PICKS OF THE NUCLEAR WEAPONS THAT CAUSE A MASSIVE DESTRUCTION :-